 "Dress, long hair, filth.
 Our young people take baths and clean up."

 "Very great religious influence.
-Not only have we just gotten our accreditation but we announced this week that since we are a religious school – of course, we give a bachelor of arts degree – that next year we will take every member of the student body on a field trip in their Bible course to Jerusalem.
-It’ll be a part of the college operation.
+Not only have we just gotten our accreditation but we announced this week that since we are a religious school of course, next year we will take every member of the student body on a field trip in their Bible course to Jerusalem.
+It'll be a part of the college operation.
 It will cost students nothing extra other than regular tuition.

 "We will take every freshman class that enters as part of the curriculum.